210 people found this helpful

 Why sterilising jam jars is essential

-First things first, why do we need to know how to sterilise jam jars properly?
-Well, there are two reasons.
-One is to do with health.
+One is to do with your health.
 If you don’t take the time to carry out this important step, you increase the risk of bacteria breeding in the jar and producing toxins that can cause dangerous conditions like botulism.

 Rather than throwing them away, keeping and repurposing your empty jars and containers is a simple way to reduce household waste.
 Check out some more tips on living sustainability at home here.